 Now, it’s starting to become a distribution platform for me.
 If there’s something that I want to get out there, that I want to talk about, that I want people to see, I can write it on my blog.
 I’ve created this mailing list.
 People get it delivered straight into their inbox.
 If I share it online, a lot of people can pick it up.

 Then the last thing, the value it provides me is that it’s like a sandbox.
 If there is some new service that’s supposed to double conversion rates, I can just install the code on my blog and see what happens.

 I’ve been able to test a lot of things, like learning more about e-mail marketing, or learning about how to tie in my Wufoo form into MailChimp, and doing all these things is just a low-risk way to learn stuff.
 If it breaks, it breaks.
 Fine.
 No one’s going to yell at me.
 It’s my site.
 Sure, I’m not happy that it goes down, but it’s not the end of the world.
 So, yeah, the blog has been really valuable in a lot of different ways.

-Q. Tell us step-by-step about your application to Y Combinator — what was that experience like and what lessons did you learn about applying?
+Q. Tell us step-by-step about your application to Y Combinator — what lessons did you learn about applying?